 - Submit a physician's letter, as outlined in

-- (Partials Only) Submit a instructor recommendation form for each class being
+- (Partials Only) Submit an Instructor Feedback Form for each class requested.

 Medical Withdrawal Guidance